 I’ve been scratching a bit since I’ve been here, even though my skin seems to be healing.
 I’ve gone completely make-up free to give my skin a good break, but I have been scratching my arms.
 So I decided to have some acrylic nails done (yes yet another appointment!) as they are blunt and won’t tear my skin.
 This is purely for this functional purpose, I prefer short nails, so I’ve kept the acrylics as natural as possible.

-I think my worst fear would be to be so ill that I couldn’t share what I’ve learnt about managing eczema, helping other people is definitely what gets me through the day.
-Through my business I’ve created a safe space for all us eczema warriors to come together and I love talking to you guys sharing all the ups and downs that eczema can bring.
+I think my worst fear would be to be so ill that I couldn’t share what I’ve learnt about managing my dry skin, helping other people is definitely what gets me through the day.
+Through my business I’ve created a safe space for all us warriors to come together and I love talking to you guys sharing all the ups and downs that sensitive skin can bring.
 Meditation and yoga are brilliant ways to invest in yourself, giving you a pure focus and clearing your mind to help you relax and heal.

 How are you doing lovelies?
-Remember to get in touch on IG @camilleknowles with ways you’ve been keeping your eczema under control this winter.
+Remember to get in touch on IG @camilleknowles with ways you’ve been keeping your dry skin under control this winter.

 Lots of love and positive vibes, Camille xx